Ybakman/TruthTorchLM/README.md

 ---

-## Simple Usage
+## Quick Start

 ### Setting Up a Model

-Define your model and tokenizer using Huggingface or specify an API-based model:
+You can define your model and tokenizer using Huggingface or specify an API-based model:

 ```python
 from transformers import AutoModelForCausalLM, AutoTokenizer